PX4/PX4-Devguide/en/setup/building_px4.md

 ```
 This shows that removing *mpu9250* from `px4_fmu-v2_default` would save 10.3 kB of flash.
 It also shows the sizes of different pieces of the *mpu9250* driver.

+## Troubleshooting {#troubleshooting}

+### MacOS: Too many open files error

+The PX4 build process opens a large number of files, and may exceed the default macOS limits.

+If you get a "too many open files" error run the [Tools/mac_set_ulimit.sh](https://github.com/PX4/Firmware/blob/master/Tools/mac_set_ulimit.sh) script in your Terminal for each session.